Antidepressant discontinuation syndrome: 2013 class action lawsuit

 In 2013, a proposed class action lawsuit, Jennifer L Saavedra v.
 Eli Lilly and Company, was brought against Eli Lilly claiming that the Cymbalta label omitted important information about "brain zaps" and other symptoms upon cessation.
 Eli Lilly moved for dismissal per the "learned intermediary doctrine" as the doctors prescribing the drug were warned of the potential problems and are an intermediary medical judgment between Lilly and patients; in December 2013, Lilly's motion to dismiss was denied.
+In December 2014, class certification was denied.
+A second attempt at certification in 2015 also failed.